- About the shop

 You can never have enough volunteers!
 We currently have a dedicated core team but still need more assistance, especially for the latter parts of the weekdays and Saturdays.
 Ideally, we need between 50-60 volunteers to make the opening hours sustainable.

-Will the shop offer work experience opportunities?
+Will the shop offer paid work experience opportunities?

 Deliveries to and from the shop